roman-dusek/VitalWatch/README.md

 # Data Annotation Process
 Our data annotation process is split into three parts:
 1. Relevant parts of videos are extracted and converted into images for easier manipulation.
-2. Pre-annotation of images is done using open-vocabulary model
+2. Pre-annotation of images is done using open-vocabulary model.
-3. Human annotator approval of pre-annotated images and possible correction of labels The first part ensures we only make use of relevant parts of videos, which reduces the amount of data we have to process.
+3. Human annotator approval of pre-annotated images and possible correction of labels.

+The first part ensures we only make use of relevant parts of videos, which reduces the amount of data we have to process.
 In the second part we take advantage of large object detection model to speed up the annotation process, making it also easier for annotators.
 The third part ensures that the pre-annotated images are correct and makes corrections where necessary.
 This process is repeated for all images in the dataset.